 1 PRESIDING JUDGE EBOE-OSUJI: [10:24:11] Ms MacDonald, are 2 victims assuming this is possible to establish, are victims of a situation free to 3 renounce their requirement of punitive punishment in the sense of saying, Well, 4 having considered the full circumstances of a particular case, we, the victims, without 5 duress or pressure, we're happy to forgive and let things be?
 6 MS MACDONALD: [10:24:48] Mr President 7 PRESIDING JUDGE EBOE-OSUJI: [10:24:48] As a general proposition to whether 8 or not amnesty is consistent with international law as well as whether there is an 9 inevitable obligation on States to always prosecute.
 10 MS MACDONALD: [10:25:12] Mr President, it may depend on which so the 11 question as I understand it, is: Is the victim or the victims of international crimes 12 able to say or to renounce their rights, thus to extinguish the obligations on the State 13 in question to 14 PRESIDING JUDGE EBOE-OSUJI: [10:25:36] Indeed, yes.
-14 15 PRESIDING JUDGE EBOE-OSUJI: [10:25:36] Indeed, yes.
-MS MACDONALD: [10:25:38] punish?
 15 MS MACDONALD: [10:25:38] punish?
-15 16 MS MACDONALD: [10:25:38] punish?
-PRESIDING JUDGE EBOE-OSUJI: [10:25:42] Indeed.
-South Africa, for example, 15 16 17 MS MACDONALD: [10:25:38] punish?
-PRESIDING JUDGE EBOE-OSUJI: [10:25:42] Indeed.
-South Africa, for example, without pressing it too much, but that comes to mind.
-15 16 17 18 MS MACDONALD: [10:25:38] punish?
-PRESIDING JUDGE EBOE-OSUJI: [10:25:42] Indeed.
-South Africa, for example, without pressing it too much, but that comes to mind.
-MS MACDONALD: [10:25:46] Mr President, clearly there is a fertile and important 15 16 17 18 19 MS MACDONALD: [10:25:38] punish?
-PRESIDING JUDGE EBOE-OSUJI: [10:25:42] Indeed.
-South Africa, for example, without pressing it too much, but that comes to mind.
-MS MACDONALD: [10:25:46] Mr President, clearly there is a fertile and important debate about broader measures of national reconciliation.
-Truth commissions, for 15 16 17 18 19 20 MS MACDONALD: [10:25:38] punish?
-PRESIDING JUDGE EBOE-OSUJI: [10:25:42] Indeed.
-South Africa, for example, without pressing it too much, but that comes to mind.
-MS MACDONALD: [10:25:46] Mr President, clearly there is a fertile and important debate about broader measures of national reconciliation.
-Truth commissions, for example.
-A great deal of academic writing on, for example, the South African 15 16 17 18 19 20 21 MS MACDONALD: [10:25:38] punish?
-PRESIDING JUDGE EBOE-OSUJI: [10:25:42] Indeed.
-South Africa, for example, without pressing it too much, but that comes to mind.
-MS MACDONALD: [10:25:46] Mr President, clearly there is a fertile and important debate about broader measures of national reconciliation.
-Truth commissions, for example.
-A great deal of academic writing on, for example, the South African experience of trying to reconcile a society there, which had been fundamentally 15 16 17 18 19 20 21 22 MS MACDONALD: [10:25:38] punish?
-PRESIDING JUDGE EBOE-OSUJI: [10:25:42] Indeed.
-South Africa, for example, without pressing it too much, but that comes to mind.
-MS MACDONALD: [10:25:46] Mr President, clearly there is a fertile and important debate about broader measures of national reconciliation.
-Truth commissions, for example.
-A great deal of academic writing on, for example, the South African experience of trying to reconcile a society there, which had been fundamentally divided in trying to bring peace for the future.
+16 PRESIDING JUDGE EBOE-OSUJI: [10:25:42] Indeed.
+South Africa, for example, 17 without pressing it too much, but that comes to mind.
+18 MS MACDONALD: [10:25:46] Mr President, clearly there is a fertile and important 19 debate about broader measures of national reconciliation.
+Truth commissions, for 20 example.
+A great deal of academic writing on, for example, the South African 21 experience of trying to reconcile a society there, which had been fundamentally 22 divided in trying to bring peace for the future.
+23 In my submission, when one keeps it to the nest of issues which are in the purview of 24 this case, in my submission it may depend on - one, the obligation in question; so 25 where the victim has a specific human right, for example.
+So where the victim has